thomasd/MultiUploadDialog/README.md

 If you want to have the dialog translated in your language, send me pull requests.
 I will be more than happy to add them.

 Note that, for now, this is only tested with MODx revo 2.2.12 in newest Firefox, Chrome and Opera.
+But it should work back to 2.2.0.